robjinman/richard/README.md

 In its current form, Richard is a CLI application that performs classification using a neural network.
 Supported layer types include dense, convolutional, and max pooling, but there will likely be others in the future.

-GPU acceleration is supported with Vulkan compute shaders, but this is a work in progress.
+GPU acceleration is supported with Vulkan compute shaders.

 Building